 Patients often present with skin disease as one of the initial manifestations.
 Sometimes, perhaps in as many as 40% of the patients, the skin disease may be the sole manifestation at the onset.
 Muscle disease may occur concurrently, may precede the skin disease, or may follow the skin disease by weeks to years.
 Patients often notice an eruption on exposed surfaces.
 The rash is often pruritic, and intense pruritus may disturb sleep patterns.
 Patients may also report a scaly scalp or diffuse hair loss.
 Muscle involvement is manifested by proximal muscle weakness.
 Patients often begin to note fatigue of their muscles or weakness when climbing stairs, walking, rising from a sitting position, combing their hair, or reaching for items in cabinets that are above their shoulders.
 Muscle tenderness may occur, but tenderness is not a regular feature of the disease.
 Systemic manifestations may occur; therefore, the review of systems should assess for the presence of arthralgia, arthritis, dyspnea, dysphagia, arrhythmia, and dysphonia.
 Malignancy is possible in any patient with dermatomyositis, but it occurs more frequently in adults older than 60 years.
 Only a few children with dermatomyositis and malignancy have been reported.
 The history should include a thorough review of systems and an assessment for previous malignancy.
-Children with dermatomyositis may have an insidious onset that defies diagnosis until the dermatologic disease is clearly observed at the onset of disease.
+Children with dermatomyositis may have an insidious onset that defies diagnosis until the dermatologic disease is clearly observed and diagnosed.
+Calcinosis is a complication of juvenile dermatomyositis but is rarely observed at the onset of disease.
 Ask questions about hard nodules of the skin during the initial examination.